 Victoria DeFrancesco Soto, Ph.D., was named dean in 2021.
 She earned a bachelor’s degree in political science and Latin American studies at the University of Arizona and master’s and doctorate degrees in political science at Duke University.
 She previously served as assistant dean for civic engagement and a senior lecturer at the LBJ School of Public Affairs at the UT.
 She is a contributor to MSNBC, Telemundo and NBCNews.com.
 She has also provided on-air analysis for PBS, CNN, Fox, Univision and NPR, as well as contributions to other national publications.

-Executive Director Marta Loyd
+Executive Director Janet Harris

 Winthrop Rockefeller Institute